 MySQLdb provides you with a

 db_connect is what we used above -> ie: connection object).
-The instance of the cursor depends on the connection object that you created.
-We will also call the instance of the cursor we are creating
+We will therefore have to use the

 The code will therefore look like this:

 db_cursor = db_connect.cursor()

 db_cursor` handler, you can go ahead and execute any sort of SQL query.
 You do that by calling the

 execute method and passing the SQL statement as its argument.